Cyconi/LC-Mods-Library/README.md

 * Crtl + T        | cycle camera (1st, 3rd)
 * Arrow Up / Down | adjust FOV for all cameras
 * Will add keybinds later

+# Traversal Emotes

+Allows you to emote while moving</br >
+Fully compatible with BepinEx and MelonLoader</br >
+Place DLL file into BepinEx plugins folder or MelonLoader mods folder</br >
+Currently updated for v45 of Lethal Company</br >
+    - Cyconi